quick-perf/maven-test-bench/README.md

 * [the measures](measures/maven-memory-allocation-2019-09-01-18-48-41.csv)
 * [the execution context](measures/execution-context-2019-09-01-18-48-41.txt)

-Measures took 1 hour and 12 minutes.
-From Maven versions 3.2.5 to 3.6.2, heap allocation level is the highest with Maven 3.2.5 and the smallest with Maven 3.6.2.
-And __the heap allocation decreases from ~7 GB with Maven 3.6.1 to ~3 GB with Maven 3.6.2__.
+Measures took around one hour and a quarter.

+From Maven versions 3.2.5 to 3.6.2, heap allocation level is the highest with Maven 3.2.5 and the smallest with Maven 3.6.2. *The heap allocation decreases from ~7 GB with Maven 3.6.1 to ~3 GB with Maven 3.6.2*.
-JVM heap size can be fixed with the help of [@HeapSize](https://github.com/quick-perf/doc/wiki/JVM-annotations#heapsize):
-* with Maven 3.2.5 and a JVM heap size between 6 and 9 GB, one measure of heap allocation takes around one minute: the test duration is about 1.5 minute with a 5 GB heap size, probably due to more garbage collection,
-* __with Maven 3.6.2, the test duration drops to 15 seconds for a heap size between 1 and 9 GB__

-Less heap allocation means you can allocate less memory, and given a memory allocation you get less garbage collection, then it takes less time: with QuickPerf, we were able to measure the improvement precisely.
+Control and reduce heap allocation is an important matter for Maven project.
+Indeed, a part of the heap allocation is going to be garbage collected and the garbage collection activity is succeptible to slow down your build.
+In addition, less heap allocation means that you may execute Maven with a smaller heap size.

+But where the allocation comes from?
+In the following part we will see how to spot the Java methods allocating a lot.

 # Investigate where heap allocation comes from